Back to insights

 A messy codebase does not become clean because it was rewritten in a newer framework.
 A lot of migrations are just translation projects.
 Same assumptions, same confusion, same unclear ownership—now with different syntax.
 The team says they're modernizing.
 What they're really doing is carrying old decisions into a new environment.
 If the original product had no clear separation between features, no shared patterns, no consistent way to handle data or errors, those problems usually come with it.
 The rewrite feels productive because a lot of code is moving.
 Movement is not the same thing as improvement.
 I've seen teams spend months upgrading the stack and keep the same friction because nobody stopped to ask what should actually change.

-3. They optimize for the framework before the product
+3. They optimize the framework before the product

 Teams get excited about server components, caching, route design, performance scores.
 Some of that matters.
 Not all of it matters at the same stage.
 A product with unclear screens or messy workflows does not get saved by better rendering choices.
 A dashboard nobody understands does not become good because it ships faster.
 The frontend world makes it easy to focus on the technical layer.
 It feels concrete.
 It feels like progress.
 But a lot of product pain comes from simpler things: the wrong thing is being built, the workflow is unclear, the page is trying to do too much, nobody decided what the feature is really for.
 Those problems hurt more than whether a page is server-rendered or client-rendered.